Psychic Killer

-Psychic Killer is a 1975 American slasher film directed by Ray Danton and written by Greydon Clark, Mikel Angel and Ray Danton.
+Psychic Killer is a 1975 American supernatural horror film directed by Ray Danton and written by Greydon Clark, Mikel Angel and Ray Danton.
 The film stars Paul Burke, Jim Hutton, Julie Adams, Nehemiah Persoff, Neville Brand and Aldo Ray.
 The film was released in December 1975, by AVCO Embassy Pictures.
 Originally released under the alternate title The Kirlian Force, it was changed to Psychic Killer to emphasize the more sensational horror scenes of the film.

 This was the final theatrical film for both Jim Hutton and Paul Burke.